dominiksalvet/limen-alpha/README.md

-The processor itself had been described 3 years ago and it worked.
+The processor itself was described 3 years ago and it worked that time.
+However, the default code does not match the format I am using now for publishing my work.

-**However there is still some work with publishing it.
-I am working on it intesively!**
+**I am working on the transition intensively!**

 # Limen Alpha